vilsbole/notifications/README.md

 ⚠️ There is a bug in the search code which you will need to fix 😏

 The current frontend is very minimal and you will be in charge to:

 - develop a nice UI/UX experience.
-Mockups in this document just give a rough indications of what are the features of the application.
+Mockups in this document merely provide a rough indication of the application features.
 Feel free to implement any layout you find pretty and that offers the best UX experience
 - create any components you would need and feel free to restructure the files architecture
 - ⚠️ we intentionnally put some bugs/problems in the code, happy debugging 🥳
 - add code quality tools (linting, formating)